 Judy joined Acuity Healthcare in 2007.
 She currently serves a dual role as the Vice President of Service Innovation Support/Chief Clinical Officer and the Interim Chief Executive Office for Acuity Specialty Hospital of Ohio Valley.

 Prior to joining Acuity Healthcare, she served in many roles for Kindred Healthcare to include facility Chief Operating Officer; Chief Executive Officer and Regional Director Clinical Operations.
 She also served as the Director of Nursing for Vencor Hospital; Project Coordinator, Allegheny General Hospital and Nurse Manager, Medical Intensive Care Unit Allegheny General Hospital.
-Judy holds a Bachelor of Science in Nursing from California University of University of Pennsylvania, Executive MBA from Madison University.
+Judy holds a Bachelor of Science in Nursing from California University of the University of Pennsylvania and an Executive MBA from Madison University.

 Chief Operating Officer/Administrator